hdgroup/lib/_posts/book/2023/07/2023-07-05-energy-and-civilization.md

 expensive.
 Transformers of AC provided an inexpensive and reliable solution (box 5.11)

-## Box 5.11 Transforming electricity and transmission losses {.featuretitle}
+Box 5.11 Transforming electricity and transmission losses

 Electricity is most efficiently generated and most conveniently converted to final uses at low voltages, but because the power loss in